 ALSACE PEASANT OF FRESCHWILLER (Male) – Jacket in brown cloth, trimmed with a row of brass buttons down each front.
 Double-breasted waistcoat of red cloth, trimmed with brass buttons.
 Trousers of brown cloth, trimmed with brass buttons down the side seams.
 Black felt hat, with a prominent peak.
 Blucher boots.

 ARTIZAN (French workman) – Blue skirt, fastened down the front with gilt buttons.
 Long vest of velveteen; cut very open, double-breasted and trimmed with gilt buttons, and bound with cerise ribbon.
 Knickerbockers of velveteen, trimmed with cerise ribbon down each side, and gilt buttons.
 Blue stockings and high laced boots.
 Belt round the waist, with gilt buckle.
 Cerise silk soft cap.

-BALSAMO (of Louis XVI’s time) – Coat in plum velvet embroidered with silver.
+BALSAMO (of Louis XVI’s time) – One of the French masquerade ball costumes worn was this and included a coat in plum velvet embroidered with silver.
 Large pocket flaps and deep cuffs.
 Long flat waistcoat, embroidered with leaves.
 Plum velvet breeches.
 Silk stocking, and low shoes with buckles.
 Lace cravat, and waistband.

 BASQUE PEASANT (Male) – Short kilted skirt of red flannel; embroidered and striped stomacher of same, showing beneath black jacket trimmed with gold; or light blue bodice and tunic bordered with green; bodice laced with gold cord; red stockings with blue garters; lace cap; head-dress blue; drooping bag attached to black velvet band worn of white lace cap; gold brooch, cross, and earrings.